Thursday January 19, 2017

 23. The Arts are not extra-curricular

-The Arts are not the things you do after school if there is the time, money or the inclination.
-The Arts define us as human beings and reinforce that humanity.
+The Arts are not the things you do after school if there is the time, money or inclination.
+The Arts define us as human beings and reinforce and enhance that humanity.
 Wherever you look in a curriculum you will find opportunities to integrate artistic endeavour.

 24. Education is culture specific.
 International schools are third culture specific

 What we learn, how we learn and what we choose not to learn are linked closely to who and where we are.
 Schools embedded in their local and national cultures know this.
 That said, an international school is different animal.
 Filling a school with wealthy local children and calling it an international school does not make it one.
 Third culture kids, on the other hand are distinct from the community around them and often from their teachers.

 25. Ensure there are living things other than people on site.
 And that they have names.

 Put plants in your classrooms and give them names to ensure they are well cared for.
 Have animals in classrooms but also wandering the school.
 And remember that all-important question we once heard posed by our Professor Paul Clarke , ‘Are you a farm yet?’.

 26. Talk about the big issues and ensure they know it is their job to solve them.Especially the ones that can't be solved

 If you don’t talk to them about climate change, religious wars, refugees, race, gender and inequality then perhaps no-one will.
 Or worse, others will.
 And remember, these are their problems to solve more than they are ours.

 Schools in Finland are remarkable in that they are open, communal spaces.
 As soon as you build barriers you break the bond between the school and the community, between the learning that goes on in school and the real life taking place outside.

 28. Ensure tables and chairs are optional in many spaces